jpmtrabbold/InversionRepo/README.md

 }
 ```

-- Now you are ready to use _repo. **In the Unit Tests project there are very good examples on how to set the Entities, DTOs, mapping expressions and usage of `ProjectedList` and `ProjectedListBuilder`**
+- Now you are ready to use _repo. **In the Unit Tests project there are very good examples on how to setup the Entities, DTOs, mapping expressions and usage of `ProjectedList` and `ProjectedListBuilder`**

 ## How to use `ProjectedList` and variants